 Illinois Abortion Laws

-|Residency Requirements for Patients||-|
+|Residency Requirements for Patients||None|

 |Physician Licensing Requirements||Licensed M.D.|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-Research the Law:
+Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 - Abortion Rights FAQs